Synthetixio/SIPs/content/sips/kip-0.md

 ## Abstract

-Provide a breif overveiw of what the change will do the protocol.
+Provide a brief overview of what the change will do to the protocol.

 ## Motivation